 This is a review of our Newmar Bay Star motorhome for full time RVing.
 We moved into our home on wheels in July 2015.
 We have been traveling around the United States towing a Jeep Wrangler Unlimited Sport.
 When possible, we use it for dry camping with a portable 100 watt solar panel.
 Other times we have partial or full hookups at a campground.
 Hope you find this Newmar Bay Star review helpful and good luck with your RV search!

-For the whole RV shopping journey, check out our book Take Risks: One Couple’s Journey To Quit Their Jobs and Hit the Open Road.
+For the whole RV shopping journey, check out Joe’s book Take Risks.

 Please note: We do not own the Bay Star Sport.